ociu/sphinx-traceability-extension/doc/usage.rst

 that don't have a value for a certain attribute will have an empty cell at the corresponding location.

 By default, the caption for every item in the table is shown.
 By providing the *nocaptions* flag, the caption can be omitted.
 This gives a smaller table, but also less details.
+If you only care about the captions and want to hide the item IDs, set the *onlycaptions* flag instead.

 By default, items are sorted naturally based on their name.
 With the *sort* argument it is possible to sort on one or more attribute values alphabetically.
 When providing multiple attributes to sort on, the attribute keys are